 -1.9

-Abbreviations: BL, baseline; DBP, diastolic blood pressure; LSM, least squares mean; LOCF, last observation carried forward; PBO, placebo; SBP, systolic blood pressure.
+Abbreviations: BL, baseline; DBP, diastolic blood pressure; LOCF, last observation carried forward; LSM, least squares mean; PBO, placebo; SBP, systolic blood pressure.

-*Statistical testing was prespecified for the elevated SBP and DBP populations only; P<0.001 vs PBO.
+aStatistical testing was prespecified for the elevated SBP and DBP populations only.

 Safety

-• INVOKANA 100 mg and 300 mg were associated with higher rates of osmotic diuresis-related AEs and AEs related to reduced intravascular volume vs PBO in the CANVAS insulin substudy (osmotic: 9.2%, 10.4%, and 2.1%, respectively; volume: 4.1%, 5.8%, and 2.3%, respectively).
-Most these AEs were mild or moderate in intensity; rates of serious volume-related AEs were low across groups (0.5%, 0.2%, and 0.9%, respectively).
+• INVOKANA 100 mg and 300 mg were associated with higher rates of osmotic diuresis-related adverse events (AEs) and AEs related to reduced intravascular volume vs PBO in the CANVAS insulin substudy (osmotic: 9.2%, 10.4%, and 2.1%, respectively; volume: 4.1%, 5.8%, and 2.3%, respectively).
+Most of these AEs were mild or moderate in intensity; rates of serious volume-related AEs were low across groups (0.5%, 0.2%, and 0.9%, respectively).

-• INVOKANA was not associated with notable changes in heart rate vs PBO; changes were -0.6, -0.4, and 0.0 beats/min with INVOKANA 100 mg, INVOKANA 300 mg, and PBO, respectively.
+• INVOKANA was not associated with notable changes in HR vs PBO; changes were -0.6, -0.4, and 0.0 beats/min with INVOKANA 100 mg, INVOKANA 300 mg, and PBO, respectively.

 • The mean SBP (mm Hg) at baseline was 128.0, 128.8, and 128.5 in the INVOKANA 100 mg, 300 mg, and PBO groups, respectively.

-• At baseline, 95% of patients were taking ≥1 medication, including AHAs (75%), antihypertensive agents (i.e., ACE inhibitors, ARBs, and diuretics; 58%), and/or lipid-modifying agents (47%).
+• At baseline, 95% of patients were taking ≥1 medication, including AHAs (75%), antihypertensive agents (ie, ACEis, ARBs, and diuretics; 58%), and/or lipid-modifying agents (47%).

-• At week 26, a higher proportion of subjects treated with INVOKANA achieved SBP <140 mm Hg compared with PBO.
+• At week 26, a higher proportion of patients treated with INVOKANA achieved SBP <140 mm Hg compared with PBO.
 Additionally, clinically meaningful reductions were noted with INVOKANA compared with PBO through week 26.

-• Baseline: SBP <140 mm Hg reported in 82.2%, 79.9% and 78.8% of patients in the INVOKANA 100 mg, 300 mg, and PBO groups, respectively.
+• Baseline: SBP <140 mm Hg reported in 82.2%, 79.9%, and 78.8% of patients in the INVOKANA 100 mg, 300 mg, and PBO groups, respectively.

 • Week 26: SBP <140 mm Hg was observed in 89.8%, 89%, and 80.3% of patients treated with INVOKANA 100 mg, 300 mg, and PBO, respectively.